nrd10/ProgramofStudyWebApp/README.md

 is not waiting to be Approved or Rejected by an Advisor or a DGS account.

-The screenshot below shows an example of the form creation page accessible by students:
+#### The image below shows an example of the form creation page accessible by students:
 ![Form_Creation](/uploads/e41eb9390c19138ebcfea37f2930c349/Form_Creation.png)

 # Functionalities: Advisors
 Functions available to advisors are summarized below: